GSORF/Visual-GPS-SLAM/README.md

 # Visual-GPS-SLAM
 This is a repo for my master thesis research about the Fusion of Visual SLAM and GPS.
-It contains the research paper, code and other interesting data.
+It contains the thesis paper, code and other interesting data.

-Note: This is work in progress.
-Please take a look at the website that accompanies this research at: https://Master.Kalisz.co
+Note: Publication will take longer due to conference submissions and deadlines.
+The website that accompanies this research can be found at: https://Master.Kalisz.co

-# Paper
+# Master Thesis
-The paper will be written in LaTeX and added soon.
+The Master Thesis was written in LaTeX and will be added once any conferences related to it will be over.

+# Conference Paper
+An additional conference paper was recently (21.09.2018) accepted and is scheduled to be published at the end of 2018.

 # Code

-Any code is being written in HTML5, Python and C++.
+Code was written in C++ (main realtime implementation), Python (simulation), HTML5 (sensor recorder, track viewer, synchronization and live-demo tools).

 ## Dependencies
 ### Direct Sparse Odometry (DSO)